catstavi/Jobava-Resume/jobavaResume.md

 **Language Engineering**
 _2011,_ UCSC
 Students worked in teams, using Python to load and manipulate large language corpora.
-Our programming mainly focused around manipulating strings.
+Programming in this course focused mainly around manipulating strings.

 **Computer Science 101**
 _2013,_ Stanford Online on Coursera